-Neck tension refers to neck pain that develops when the muscles in the neck cannot relax, which can lead to soreness, muscle spasms, and headaches.
-It has numerous possible causes, ranging from joint problems to inflamed nerves.
+Neck tension refers to neck pain that develops when the muscles in the neck cannot relax.
+This can lead to soreness, muscle spasms, and headaches.
+There are various causes, ranging from joint issues to inflamed nerves.

 Depending on the underlying cause, people can experience different types of neck tension and pain, which distinct symptoms can accompany.
 Research suggests that as many as